-(6) To promote the most beneficial relationship between the uses of land and buildings and protect landowners from adverse impacts of adjoining development;
+(6) To promote the most beneficial relationship between the uses of land and buildings and protect landowners from adverse impacts of adjoining development:

 The District Council, through the 2002 General Plan, made sometimes difficult decisions as to where the line between the Rural Tier and Developing Tier was to be located.
 This property was one of those instances.
 The District Council decided that the subject property was appropriate for development.
-The 2006 master plan recommended commercial zoning for the site, and the subsequent sectional map amendment placed the site in the C-S-C Zone.
-If this was a question of another strip-commercial center along a major roadway in Prince George's County, staff would have concerns over impacts.
-But this particular use, located adjoining the Rural Tier and a planned regional park facility was correctly singled out for more intensive scrutiny, both through the master plan design guidelines, as well as the 36 conditions of approval imposed by the Planning Board in their approval of the preliminary plan.
-The setbacks and buffering shown on the site plan may meet the strict application of the code.
-However, the willingness to believe that an automotive center, loading docks, compactors, and recycling areas backed by imaginative façades are the most beneficial portions of the use to present to the landowners in the Rural Tier, and the users of the park is more than staff's credulity can bear.
-Even if staff could accept that the use itself were appropriate, the proposed layout of the building, its constituent parts, and the perceived less than sufficient construction materials does not help raise the level of appropriateness to the point that we can find it to protect against adverse impacts.
+The 2006 Master Plan recommended commercial zoning for the site, and the subsequent Sectional Map Amendment placed the site in the C-S-C Zone.
+If this was a question of another strip-commercial center along a major roadway in Prince George's County, Staff would have concerns over impacts.
+But this particular use, located adjoining the Rural Tier and a planned Regional Park facility was correctly singled out for additional and more intensive scrutiny, both through the Master Plan Design Guidelines, as well as the 36 conditions of approval imposed by the Planning Board in its approval of the Preliminary Plan.
+Automotive center, loading docks, compactors, and recycling areas do not promote the most beneficial relationship between the subject property and the adjacent agricultural lands and the Regional Park and in no way protect these adjacent lands and uses, including the many citizens frequenting the ball fields at the Regional Park, from the adverse impacts of the Applicants proposed development.